kammitama5/kammitama5.github.io/_posts/2024-01-16-Tuesday-January-16th.md

 so I guess why not.
 - What's cool is that for years I used to take photos of them when going back and forth with an Olympus camera or a Sony Cybershot camera, but I'm currently using my first smart phone ever (thanks first-internship at fruit company!) and realized it was geolocating what the different places were, which was cool.
-- So some of them are tagged Turks and Caicos and things like that on my actual phone, which is cool.
-Speaking of smart phones during the break, I saw the video in which Matt Parker found a bug in the iCalendar and found it amusing.
+So some of photos are tagged Turks and Caicos and things like that on my actual phone, which is cool.
+The last one is where I'm from, as we are leaving the coast.
+It's really cool that because of the location of our airport (which is a real International airport that goes to London and all sorts of places like that lol), we always do this sort of turn and then head North, so you get a view of the azimuth of our Nothern Range and the Northern coast.
+- Speaking of smart phones
+during the break, I saw the video in which Matt Parker found a bug in the iCalendar and found it amusing.
 It's called "Why is Apple Calendar so broken?" [link](https://www.youtube.com/watch?v=ER1a6jgW1Gs).
 On my phone at least, it seems to be fixed, but I love that kind of stuff; I find it to be very fun.
 His channel is pretty cool in any case.